Azure/azure-databricks-operator/docs/deploy.md

 kubectl apply -f release/config
 ```

-## Use kustomise to customise your deployment
+## Use kustomize to customise your deployment

 1. Clone the source code: